Video Download: Escitalopram Lexapro Cipralex Guide Part 1

 Long QT Intervals in a vacuum are not associated with increased mortality risk, but other issues can lead to an increased risk of sudden death or other potentially fatal heart conditions.

-At risk patients should undergo ECG before initiating treatment to prevent these risks
+Patients at risk should undergo ECG before initiating treatment to prevent these risks

 Escitalopram (Lexapro) Drug and Herbal Interactions